Home Life at Work Mental Health Spotlight: Hygienists Can Utilize Implementation Intentions to Achieve Goals

-The clock strikes twelve on New Year’s Eve, and magically, we are to be a changed being, living by a new set of rules that promises a life as an improved human.
+The clock strikes twelve on New Year’s Eve, and magically, we are meant to be changed, living by a new set of rules that promise a life as an improved human.
 This set of self-inflicted rules is often unattainable or overwhelming.
-A new year brings a fresh perspective and opportunity for 12 new glorious chapters to make different or better decisions for health, work, priorities, and relationships.
+A new year brings a fresh perspective and the opportunity for 12 glorious chapters of different or better decisions for health, work, priorities, and relationships.

 As we enter into this new year, many of us are on full throttle towards accomplishing resolutions.
-We go to bed with high hopes of treadmill running and healthy eating on the radar for the next day.
+We go to bed with high hopes for the next day of treadmill running and healthy eating.
 “This is the year that I can make it all happen.
 This year will be different.”
 As the first several weeks of the new year quickly pass, why does it often seem this fresh motivation deflates, and suddenly, we fall back into old habits?

 Implementation Intentions

 Dental professionals seem to bring a certain level of drive to the table that keeps us teetering between perfectionistic habits and achieving our goals.
 This drive shows up in the operatory and personal lives.
-We often push ourselves to achieve an unrealistic perfection that results in being paralyzed by procrastination.
-The loss of motivation and drive to continue a new standard or behavior can quickly fizzle.
-Waiting around for its return can be frustrating and disappointing.
+We often push ourselves to achieve an unrealistic perfection, which leaves us paralyzed by procrastination.
+The motivation and drive to maintain a new standard or behavior can quickly fizzle, and waiting around for its return can be frustrating and disappointing.

 Motivation may have little to do with carrying out New Year’s resolutions or any other newly sought-after behavior or habit.
-Keeping promises to ourselves boils down to planning and strategizing more than waiting around to be struck by motivation.
-Though several life factors can influence difficulty living out resolutions, a simple goal-directing task may keep you on track toward your desired transformations.
+Keeping promises to ourselves boils down to planning and strategizing more than waiting for motivation to strike.
+Though several life factors can make it challenging to live out resolutions, a simple goal-directing task may keep you on track toward your desired transformations.

 A Trainer’s Focus on Bite-Sized Steps

 Danielle Shearon, SFG, SFB, is Precision Nutrition certified, a strength/fitness trainer for StrongFirst, and the owner of Prevail Strength and Fitness in Edmond, Oklahoma.
 She states that motivation is misunderstood.
-It comes in waves, and if we wait around for motivation to strike, we may never even start or quickly give up the new behavior.
-She often works with clients who will fall off the fitness wagon as soon as that spark of motivation from the new year has started to flicker out.
+It comes in waves, and if we wait around for motivation to strike, we may fail to start or quickly give up the new behavior.3

-As a trainer who takes a practical approach to wellness, Shearon has found that after setting end-game goals with clients, breaking them down to offer a bite-sized methodology keeps her students focused.
+Shearon often works with clients who find themselves falling off the fitness wagon as soon as that New Year’s spark of motivation begins to flicker.
+As a trainer with a practical approach to wellness, she has found that after setting end-game goals with clients, breaking them down into bite-sized steps keeps them focused.3

-When I asked her about her thoughts on implementation intentions, she said she believes it is absolutely necessary for success.
-She said, “It may feel impossible to say that I am going to lose 40 pounds, but it feels doable to say I am going to walk one mile today at 5 pm.
+When I asked about her thoughts on implementation intentions, Shearon said she believes they are absolutely necessary for success.
+“It may feel impossible to say that I am going to lose 40 pounds,” she says, “but it feels doable to say I am going to walk one mile today at 5 pm.
 This attitude leaves us with a win for the day and maybe even motivation for tomorrow in the tank.”3

 Establishing Your Intentions